 - What to look for in a great strength training coach

 - And much more!

-Check out Matt’s business Starting Strength Online Coaching for great content on barbell training as well as more information on his online coaching.
+Check out Matt’s business Barbell Logic Online Coaching for great content on barbell training as well as more information on his online coaching.
 I’ve been training with Matt for a little over a month now and am really happy with the progress I’ve made.
 His critiques on my form through the videos I’ve sent him have been extremely helpful.
 Make sure to follow me on Instagram to track my progress.